andyhomecode/image_renamer/README.md

 files can be 'deleted', which moves them into a 'deleted' subfolder

-it creates a .bat or .sh script file to make the changes rather than doing the changes itself.
+The program creates a .bat or .sh script file in the photo directory to make the changes rather than doing the changes itself.
+This makes testing easy and allows you to review the changes before they happen.

 ---

 ## 🔧 Installation